Skip to main content

 Sojourner was developed by Madison Squirrel.

 Sojourner has received overwhelmingly positive reviews from players.
-Most players liked this game for its story.
+Most players liked this game for its story but disliked it for its graphics.

 Sojourner is a single player game.

-Similar games include Last Dream, Super Lesbian Animal RPG, Labyronia RPG, The Bard's Tale IV, Millennium: A New Hope and others.
+Similar games include Last Dream, Shadows of Adam, Labyronia RPG, The Bard's Tale IV, Citizens of Earth and others.